Nina Haslinger

 Research interests

-Linguistic phenomena I have worked on include plural predication (particularly cumulativity and non-maximality), nominal universal quantifiers, propositional attitudes and other kinds of intensional complements, grammaticalized implicatures/exhaustification and gradable predicates.
+Linguistic phenomena I have worked on include plural predication (particularly cumulativity and non-maximality), nominal universal quantifiers, propositional attitudes and other kinds of intensional complements, grammaticalized implicatures/exhaustification, pragmatic oddness effects such as Hurford sentences, and gradable predicates.

-My PhD project investigates the formal pragmatics of imprecision, a form of semantic context-dependency driven by implicit questions.
+A common theme of my work on these different phenomena has been effects of implicit questions under discussion, context-dependent notions of individuation and difference, and similar contextual parameters.
+I have come to believe that such effects are pervasive in natural language, but subject to systematic constraints across languages and different areas of grammar.
+My PhD project aims to study some of these constraints by investigating the formal pragmatics of imprecision, a form of semantic context-dependency driven by implicit questions.
 Imprecise expressions include definite plurals like the books (as opposed to all the books) and “round” degree expressions such as 20 (as opposed to 21).
-I argue that the availability of imprecise interpretations for a given expression is constrained by its alternative set, relying on assumptions about scalar and structural alternatives that are familiar from work on implicatures.
+I argue that the availability of imprecise interpretations for a given expression depends its alternative set, relying on assumptions about scalar and structural alternatives that are familiar from work on implicatures.
 Further, I claim that due to these alternative-based constraints, imprecise expressions are systematically associated with less complex syntactic structures than their precise counterparts, and that the interaction between these constraints indirectly supports a modular view of the semantics/pragmatics interface.

 Contact information